-For the year 2009 the Water & Wastewater Office collected \$6,623,963.28 in water receipts and \$8,786,322.74 in Wastewater Storm Water receipts.
+For the year 2010 the Water & Wastewater Office collected \$6,739,487 in water receipts and \$9,002,391 in Wastewater Storm Water receipts.

-This is a decrease of 2.73% or \$180,987.98 from 2008 water receipts and a 4.68% or \$392,595.36 increase in wastewater/storm water receipts from 2008.
+This is an increase of 1.74% or \$115,524 from 2009 water receipts and a 2.46% or \$216,068 increase in wastewater/storm water receipts from 2009.

 In the year 2000, we started collecting for Storm Water.
 This fee was originally set at \$1.00 per month on each service inside the City limits.
 The fee was increased to \$2.00 per service per month in 2005.
 In January 2009, the storm water rate structure was completely revamped to be based on acreage.
 We implemented a tiered system directly correlating to the surface area of commercial/industrial properties.
 We designated single family dwellings and duplexes as a standard rate of \$3.00 per month.
-In the year 2009, we collected \$723,756.45 in storm water charges.
+In the year 2010, we collected \$751,119 in storm water charges.

 In January 2007, we implemented the collection of deposits for most of our new accounts.
 The only exceptions are land owners with prior acceptable credit with the Findlay Water Department or a current water department.
 The deposits have reduced the number of delinquencies that are sent to collection.
-The Water & Wastewater Office took three cases to Small Claims Court in 2009 and collected \$8,418.45 from court cases - mostly previous years' filings.
+The Water & Wastewater Office does not take cases to Small Claims Court because collecting the amounts due rarely happens.
+A tax lien is placed on the property for the amount owed.